gsalaman/astro_notes/journal.md

 # Intro
 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).
 ******
+# 5-8-22  V3 EQ thoughts

+Time to start thinking about the EQ platforms again.
+My main problem right now is slip...both with the big VS platform and the smaller pan-tilt.
+The effect is less pronounced with the smaller one (I can usually get 2ish minutes of exposure), but would like something more solid.

+My current diagnosis is that the drive between the "wheel" and the "wedge" is the problem...it's a friction mount.
+Instead of going cable drive, I'm thinking of trying a direct gear on the rotation point rather than the wedge.
+I'll start with another rev of the small platform, get it happy, and then upscale.

+Soooooo...first questin is gears.
+Servocity has 27:1 worm gears...if I get two of those, I can get a 729:1 gear ratio.
+Add in a 5:1 driver, and I'm in the 3000s.
+Now, some math:

+The original cs mount had an outer wedge circumference of 57.0325" (18.154" diameter).
+This was being driven by a .3125 diameter bearing, which then gives you a gear ratio of about 58.
+That then had a 5:1 with the stepper...putting that ratio up to about 290.

+Soooo....that means going with the 2 worms will be already more than my 290...in a compact form factor.
+I think I like it...

+Next, I'm gonna need to see some pixel drift.
+Probably want something around the celestial equator...and use the T7 telephoto zoomed in.
+I've got some of those measurements below, but would be good to double check.

+Then, may be interesting to see if I can get the travel scope "stable"...but using the T7 rather than the Pi.
+Check pixel drift there.

+******
 # Camera focus by computer
 * Lens goes to autofocus
 * In live view screen: